Keep your end objective in mind means being mindful of your end goal when doing something. There are really two steps to it:

 - Development opportunities.
 To grow and help others grow is my core purpose and passion, and if I’m going to face something at least 8 hours every day, it needs to have development opportunities both for me as on a personal level and towards other people.
 Thus, I’ll need to have work that is dynamic in nature and lets me interact/work with a wide span of people.

 - Affinity with the industry and work.
 The nature of the industry and work need to be something I have an interest in.

 I didn’t list remuneration/benefits as a priority, since the very act of getting a day job already addresses that.

 In the past couple of weeks, there were two extremely good opportunities that came along the way which looked amazing by themselves.
 However, when evaluated against my objective/top 3 priorities, they did not pass the test.
 Thus, I made the decision to pass them up.
 While others may feel that it is a pity, their feelings are a result of looking at the options from their own life/goal objectives.
 It is important to always keep yourself open to the opinions and feedback from other people, while at the same time remembering that your evaluation should be done against your own objectives.

-Update on 10 Mar ’09: I’ve decided to pursue my personal development work full-time and not return to a corporate day job For more details, read the post Embracing My Passion.
+Update on Mar 2009: I’ve decided to pursue my personal development work full-time and not return to a corporate day job. :) Read: Embracing My Passion

 Are You Clear On Your End Objective?

 Ask yourself these questions: What is your objective in life?
 What is the objective behind the goals you pursue?
 What is the objective behind the tasks you do everyday?

 Whatever you do, always bear in mind your end objective.
 Every time you begin a task, be clear on what the end objective is.
 Every time you are working on something, evaluate it against your objective.
 Only by unwavering focus with the end in your mind will you achieve it.